OpenNebula/docs/source/legacy_components/vcenter_driver/vcenter_driver.rst

 vCenter Virtualization Drivers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following sections in the ``/etc/one/oned.conf`` file describe the information and virtualization drivers for vCenter, which are enabled by default:
+The following sections in the ``/etc/one/oned.conf`` file describe the information and virtualization drivers for vCenter.
+Since the vCenter driver is in legacy mode, they need to be enabled by uncomenting them.

 .. code::